The morning appointment: The consultation

 This is your time to ask all of your questions that haven’t been answered up to this point.
 Afterwards you’ll be asked to have a late breakfast or early lunch, if possible.
 You will be returning in the afternoon for our second appointment—preparing the cervix.
-I will ask you to not eat any solid food for 4 hour before your afternoon appointment.
-You can drink clear liquids (only on this day) right up until your afternoon appointment.
+I will ask you to not eat or drink for 4 hours before your afternoon appointment.

 The afternoon appointment: Cervical Preparation and Laminaria Placement

-You’ll be asked to return during the afternoon of first day—2:30 or 3:30 PM appointments are typical.
+You’ll be asked to return during the afternoon of first day— 2:30 PM appointments are typical.
 One of our staff will check your vital signs including a hematocrit (mini-“blood count”).

 Although not everyone requires intravenous sedation for this part of the procedure most patients request it.
 If you would like to begin without it and see if you “need” it that’s okay—we often work with women who would like to avoid sedation, if possible.
 If you elect to have sedation we’ll insert an intravenous catheter and administer either fentanyl, midazolam or both (most women opt for both).